-If it is you are struggling to make a tax payment you should always seek help earlier instead of burying your head as it will not just go away.
-For those of you struggling to pay the tax due this week a time to pay arrangement may be an option.
+If it is you are struggling to make a tax payment, you should always seek help.
+The earlier the better, instead of burying your head, as it will not just go away.
+For those of you struggling to pay your tax due, a time to pay arrangement may be an option.

 HMRC offer a time to pay arrangement which is based on your specific financial circumstances and can cover all outstanding amounts overdue including penalties and interest.
 They make sure to look at what you can afford and then use that to work out how much time you will need to pay off your tax bill.